The Masonic Grand Lodge of the Order of Illuminati for Germany

 “To all enlightened and honourable Bro.
 Freemasons of the world!

-“The Sovereign Sanctuary for the German Empire, by power of the rights conferred upon it, herewith grants on application to a lawful number of brethren, the W[orshipful] Brethren Paul Eberhardt, Arno Hoefer LLD., Emil Boehme, Ernst Gierschick, Louis Gaschae &c., in Lepizig etc. permission to found a Symbolic Grand Lodge of the Scottish 33° A & A Rite under the name ‘Symbolic Grand Lodge of the Scottish Rite in Germany’ in the Orient of Leipzig, and to work the three symbolic (Craft) degrees, i.e. Apprentice, Fellow, and Master of the Rite of Ancient and Accepted Freemasons of the Scottish Rite 33°, according to the established and accepted rituals of the Sovereign Sanctuary for the German Empire.
-This Warrant is granted under the condition that the new Grand Lodge accepts the Sovereign Sanctuary as its Mother Lodge and generally preserves the common bond to one Rite and one Order.
+“The Sovereign Sanctuary for the German Empire, by power of the rights conferred upon it, herewith grants on application to a lawful number of brethren, the W[orshipful] Brethren Paul Eberhardt, Arno Hoefer LLD., Emil Boehme, Ernst Gierschick, Louis Gaschä &c., in Leipzig etc. permission to found a Symbolic Grand Lodge of the Scottish 33° A & A Rite under the name ‘Symbolic Grand Lodge of the Scottish Rite in Germany’ in the Orient of Leipzig, and to work the three symbolic (Craft) degrees, i.e. Apprentice, Fellow, and Master of the Rite of Ancient and Accepted Freemasons of the Scottish Rite 33°, according to the established and accepted rituals of the Sovereign Sanctuary for the German Empire.
+This charter was granted on the condition that the new Grand Lodge accepts the Sovereign Sanctuary as its Mother Lodge and generally preserves the common bond to one Rite and one Order.

-“This permission and corresponding Warrant cannot be rescinded by the Sovereign Grand Master-General.
+“This permission and present charter cannot be rescinded by the Sovereign Grand Master-General.

-“As authentication of which this corresponding Warrant is signed, sealed and delivered.
+“As authentication of which this present charter is signed, sealed and delivered.

 “Done in our Sanctuary where reign Peace, Knowledge, and Plenitude of all that is good, this 24th day of the Egyptian month Chocac answering to the 24th day of June 1905 E. V.